Igazine/haxiom/README.md

 I'm planning to add the following features in the future to extend functionality of Haxiom.

+- [x] Support for `extern` keyword, so guest Haxiom scripts can access host-defined classes and methods in an LSP-safe manner without using preprocessor directives
+- [ ] Caller identification in the Host
+- [ ] Class/field alias with `@:native` metadata inside Haxiom scripts
+- [ ] Boot scripts with arguments (similarly to how `Sys.args()` work on certain Haxe targets)
+- [ ] Better, more detailed configuration options for Haxiom instances
 - [ ] Explicit Host vs. Guest Namespace Separation in the codebase architecture
-- [x] Support for `extern` keyword, so guest Haxiom scripts can access host-defined classes and methods in an LSP-safe manner without using preprocessor directives
 - [ ] Step-by-Step VM Debugger & DAP (Debug Adapter Protocol) to allow remote Haxiom VM debugging
 - [ ] VM State Machine - snapshotted VM state serialization, so VMs can be paused, their state saved and loaded later
 - [ ] Rust Native Engine Core - Create a bare-metal, zero-GC, ultra-fast Rust-based bytecode execution engine that compiles to a standalone C-ABI static/dynamic library (`libhaxiom.a` / `.so` / `.dylib` / `.wasm`)